gvwilson/fiction/in-heck/index.md

 a trench,
 waist-deep with a mounded wall in front of it.
 Special Blazes clapped him on the shoulder.
-Thoughtful just touched the brim of his hat and slid in with his rifle cradled in his arms.
+Thoughtful just touched the brim of his hat and slid in, his rifle cradled in his arms.

 Crouching behind a stand of dwarf larch trees a few moments later, Maddy could smell the dry earth under her feet,